Bathroom Remodel in Emmett, ID

 From outdated layouts to modern, efficient spaces — we handle design, demolition, plumbing, tile, fixtures, and every detail in between.

 Bathroom remodeling in Emmett, Idaho is shaped by a housing inventory that almost no national renovation guide accounts for: a small Gem County seat of roughly 7,600 residents whose homes range from pre-1940 orchard-era farmhouses on deep agricultural lots to brand-new tract houses in subdivisions like Payette River Orchards that didn't exist five years ago.
 A 1928 cherry-grower's farmhouse on the south bank of the Payette River and a 2024 production home off Substation Road have almost nothing in common mechanically, and a bathroom remodel that ignores that gap produces either a code violation or a wasted budget.
 Iron Crest Remodel approaches every Emmett bathroom with that split in mind — the pre-war farmhouse stock built when the Black Canyon Dam canal system was still new, and the rapid post-2020 growth wave that pushed Emmett's population up roughly 21% in a handful of years.
 The valley's semi-arid climate (Köppen BSk — cold moist winters, hot dry summers), its well-fed municipal water drawn from three city wells 380 to 500 feet deep, and the Gem County frost line all change how a durable bathroom gets built here.
-Iron Crest Remodel (Iron Crest Remodeling Group LLC, Idaho RCE-6681702) brings Treasure Valley remodeling depth and Emmett-specific knowledge of jurisdiction, code, and housing stock to every project, with free in-home estimates and a five-year workmanship warranty.
+Iron Crest Remodel (Iron Crest Remodeling Group LLC, Idaho RCE-6681702) brings Treasure Valley remodeling depth and Emmett-specific knowledge of jurisdiction, code, and housing stock to every project, with free in-home estimates and a three-year workmanship warranty.

 Transform your bathroom with a remodeling plan built around function, comfort, and long-term value.